nauam/Courses/docs/manual/healthchecks.md

 ![Health Checks](~@assets/img/healthchecks-health-status-ui.png)

-Configure how to determine the Health Statuses of Nodes in QW Control, using a Command or Script.
+Configure how to determine the Health Statuses of Nodes in Rundeck, using a Command or Script.

-Capture output of the command or script to add as attributes to the nodes in QW Control.
+Capture output of the command or script to add as attributes to the nodes in Rundeck.

 Expose the status as Node Attributes using the Health Status Node Enhancer, and use the health check attributes inside node filters.